MichaIng/DietPi-Docs/docs/user-guide_installation.md

 - If you have a keyboard and a monitor connected to your system you login via this console.
 - If you have a headless system (e.g. an SBC without keyboard resp. monitor) you have to use a terminal program (e.g. `putty`) to connect to the system via an ssh connection.

-A login prompt should appear.
+A login prompt will appear.
+Use the initial credentials:

-Initial credentials:

 - login: **root**
 - password: **dietpi**

-??? info "Click here if you want to connect via network (running a _headless install_)"
+??? hint "Click here if you want to connect via network (running a _headless install_)"

     **WARNING**